citrix/citrix-daas-rest-go/citrixquickdeploy/docs/UpdateApplicationConfigurationModel.md

 HasBase64Icon returns a boolean if a field has been set.

+### SetBase64IconNil

+`func (o *UpdateApplicationConfigurationModel) SetBase64IconNil(b bool)`

+ SetBase64IconNil sets the value for Base64Icon to be an explicit nil

+### UnsetBase64Icon
+`func (o *UpdateApplicationConfigurationModel) UnsetBase64Icon()`

+UnsetBase64Icon ensures that no value is present for Base64Icon, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)